mgoktuggok/The-Look-E-commerce-PowerBI/README.md

-# Olist / The Look E-Commerce Analytics Dashboard (Power BI)
+# The Look E-Commerce Analytics Dashboard (Power BI)

 ## 📌 Project Overview
 This project is a **group-based Power BI analytics project** built on an e-commerce dataset (Olist / The Look).